 Depending on what you’ve been eating and how long it takes to digest, your body turns to the muscles and liver to convert stored glycogen into energy about six hours after eating.
 After around 24 hours without food it starts converting fat and other tissues.
 Fat itself can’t pass the blood-brain barrier, so the liver metabolizes it to produce ketones — units of energy — leading to a state called “ketosis.”
 For the next three days or so, your body will be doing what’s called “autophagy” (literally “self eating”), metabolizing itself to produce energy, and among the tissues the body breaks down to do so are certain neurons that the brain considers nonessential for short-term survival.

 Researchers at France’s National Centre for Scientific Research selectively starved flies to the point where their brains had to either switch off energy-intensive memory formation or let the insect die (they did the latter).
 As the journal Cell Metabolism reported, such self-cannibalizing of the brain also tends to turn hunger signals up, making the search for food an even more urgent priority.
 Scarier still, your brain starts to literally shrink.
-In 2010, the International Journal of Eating Disorders reported reduced brain volume in anorexia nervosa sufferers (it’s reversible if you start eating again in time).
+The International Journal of Eating Disorders reported reduced brain volume in anorexia nervosa sufferers (it’s reversible if you start eating again in time).

 A quick search online would make you think fasting can cure everything from dandruff to cancer.
 It has a lot of supporters (though scientists are more skeptical), and those who love it tend to use a more spiritual than biological approach.
 One website lists benefits that include anti-aging, better attitude, clearer skin, drug detoxification, more energy, new ideas, rest for digestive organs, spiritual awareness, and weight loss.